 Monica has a background in social entrepreneurship and a passion for psychology and management.
 Her experience is the perfect combination of skills for a company that not only thinks outside the box, but questions why there even is a box.

-In this podcast, we chatted with Monica about her approach to hiring, how she uses coaching to professionally develop the Aragon One team members, and some of the creative activities Monica’s dreamed up to make their offsite retreats a little more special.
+In this podcast, we chatted with Monica about her approach to hiring, how she uses coaching to professionally develop the Aragon One team members, and some of the creative activities Monica’s dreamed up to make their offsite meetings a little more special.

 Unconventional Hiring Variables